TudorI8/phone-book/README.md

 ## Features

 1. **Add and Edit Contacts**

    - A section with two text inputs (Name and Phone) and a button for adding or editing contacts.
      - New contacts can be added by clicking the "Add Contact" button or by pressing the Enter key when the focus is on the "Phone Number" input.
-     - If an existing contact is being edited, the "Add Contact" button will update the existing contact information in the phonebook.
+     - If an existing contact is being edited, the "Add Contact" button will change into "Edit Contact" and will update the existing contact information in the phonebook.

 2. **Contact List Table**
    - A section that contains a table with four columns: Name, Phone, Edit, and Delete.